 Individuals are considered fully vaccinated two weeks after receiving their final dose schedule of an FDA- or WHO-authorized or approved COVID-19 vaccine.

-If you choose to get the vaccine and experience side effects, you may be eligible for paid leave you are otherwise entitled to if you are ill and unable to work.
+If you get the vaccine and experience side effects, you may be eligible for paid leave you are otherwise entitled to if you are ill and unable to work.
 If you choose to file a work-related injury claim, the NYS Workers’ Compensation Board will determine whether the claim qualifies for coverage under state law.

 New York state is responsible for determining eligibility for unemployment insurance and does so on a case-by-case basis.

-As is true for all of your benefits, you should contact the HR Services and Transitions Center to discuss the impact of leaving Cornell on your benefits.
+Please contact the HR Services and Transitions Center to discuss the impact of leaving Cornell on your benefits.
 Your access to your retirement accounts depends on your age and length of service.

 No. If you are on an approved leave, you must come into compliance with the university’s vaccination requirements or obtain a university-approved exemption before you may return to work.

 FAQs about vaccination at Cornell are available on the covid.cornell.edu website.

 For more information, please access information on the New York State COVID-19 Vaccine What You Need to Know website and/or the Tompkins County Health Department website.